-Unless otherwise stated (as for example in the case of the Goal Keeper, see Section 4.3.1, all infractions in this league result in the removal of the infringing robot from the field of play for 30 seconds, after which it will be returned to the field of play.
+Unless otherwise stated, all infractions in this league result in the removal of the infringing robot from the field of play for 30 seconds, after which it will be returned to the field of play.
 This process is called the standard removal penalty, and a detailed description of the process follows.